 Unlike the flat tire which is an immediate effect, components loosening is a slow one, but just as dangerous for your vehicle.
 The interior details of the car become less compact and weaker after impacts with even tiny potholes.
 Also, this effect is often encountered after driving on debris.
 Components loosening hides a delayed danger in itself.
 That is, the suspension system starts to become unstable gradually without you realizing that it has been affected by the debris roads.

 Whether we like it or not, the spring season comes with this "bouquet" in the form of road potholes.
-Confrontation with them is inevitable unless we repair the roads by ourselves or close the car in the garage until the authorities restore the roads.
+Hitting potholes is almost inevitable unless we repair the roads by ourselves or close the car in the garage until the authorities restore the roads.
 But I think that none of the scenarios is advantageous, right?
 In these circumstances, all we can do is minimize the impact as much as possible.
 In the following passage, you will find some recommendations that will help you be better prepared for this season.

 I bet you haven't thought about this safety measure until now.
 But it's time to do it.
 The right distance between vehicles will allow you to identify large potholes on the road, and possibly avoid them either by slowing down or by detouring.
 Too little distance reduces your field of vision and you can face a hole that is too big, even if the car in front of you manages to avoid it.
 You just won't have enough time to do the same.